aws-samples/aws-analytics-reference-architecture/doc/content/solutions/data-visualization.md

 2. The rate at which the data needs to be refreshed

 ## Data Volume
 If the volume of data required for analysis is larger than the limit listed above then a direct query will be required in order to visualise the data.
-In this scenario, one pattern that can be followed is to create two datasets in QuickSight:
+In this scenario, one pattern that can be followed is to create two datasets in Amazon QuickSight:

 1. A pre-aggregate dataset, that is below the SPICE limit, to provide summary visualisations.
 2. An un-aggregated dataset, that is configured for direct query, the summary data can then be used to drill down to a filtered subset of the un-aggregated data.